AdobeDocs/experience-manager-cloud-service.fr-FR/help/edge/docs/forms/form-components.md

 <!--

-## Supported HTML 5 input types in Adaptive Form Block
+## Supported HTML 5 input types in Adaptive Forms Block

-The Adaptive Form Block supports a range of HTML 5 input types, and it also seamlessly renders forms created with AEM core components.
+The Adaptive Forms Block supports a range of HTML 5 input types, and it also seamlessly renders forms created with AEM core components.
 Here is the table which outlines how core components correspond to their HTML-5 input types in Edge Delivery:
 <table>
  <tbody>